Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-The remainder of the day is yours to make your own discoveries.
-Our rooms may not be ready until 3:00 p.m., but our luggage awaits our arrival at the hotel.
+The remainder of the day is yours to explore at your leisure.
+Your room may not be ready until 3:00 p.m., but your luggage will be waiting for you at the hotel.

 Included Meals: Breakfast

-After an included breakfast this morning, transportation to the Porto airport will be provided (an approximately 30-to-45-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, transportation to the Porto Airport will be provided (approximately a 30- to 45-minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast